SPC GUSTAVO ZARATE

 Though Gustavo has made significant progress, he still has not regained his ability to speak, and experiences seizures as a result of his TBI.
 He can walk short distances on his own, but uses his wheelchair the majority of the time.

 Throughout his recovery, Gustavo’s family, especially his parents and Hector, have been at his side.
-The family shares a home, but the living space is small.
-This situation makes it challenging for Gustavo to maneuver around the home in his wheelchair, and routine tasks like bathing and accessing the kitchen are challenging.
-Hector says his brother will benefit greatly from a specially adapted custom Homes For Our Troops home with an open floor plan and roll-in shower.
+The family previous living space was small.
+This situation made it hard for Gustavo to maneuver around the home in his wheelchair, and routine tasks like bathing and accessing the kitchen were challenging.
+Hector says his brother benefits greatly from their specially adapted custom Homes For Our Troops home with an open floor plan and roll-in shower.

 Hector and his family wish Gustavo could fully express his thoughts and emotions, but they know he is happy to have a second chance at life.
-When they asked Gustavo how he feels about receiving a specially adapted custom home, his face lit up with a smile.
+When they ask Gustavo how he feels about his specially adapted custom home, his face lits up with a smile.